LuchaoQi/machine-learning/Machine Learning/Random Forest/Random Forest.md

-> Decision tree split nodes based on node impurity (gini / entropy / variance / chi squared).
+> Decision trees split nodes based on node impurity (gini / entropy / variance / chi squared).
 >
 > In random forest, for each node level, a random subset of <mark>full features</mark> were chosen and we split node using the same method in decision tree.
 Note already used feature should not be used <mark>within the same branch</mark>.
 >
 > When training, each tree in a random forest learns from a random sample of the data points. <mark>The samples are drawn with replacement, known as bootstrapping, which means that some samples will be used multiple times in a single tree.</mark> Then bag the output of all the decision trees at the end.
+>
+> When calculating feature importance, each tree has its own out-of-bag sample of data that was not used during construction.
+First, the prediction accuracy on the out-of-bag sample is measured.
+Then, <mark>the values of the variable in the out-of-bag-sample are randomly shuffled, keeping all other variables the same.
+Finally, the decrease in prediction accuracy on the shuffled data is measured.</mark> The mean decrease in accuracy across all trees is reported.